CarloWood/linuxviewer/src/vulkan/pipeline/README.md

 void new_pipeline(vulkan::pipeline::Handle pipeline_handle) override;
 ```

-of the `MyWindow` user class (that is derived from `task::SynchronousWindow`).
+of the `MyWindow` user class that is derived from `task::SynchronousWindow`.

-In this function, the corresponding `task::PipelineFactory` can be retrieved with
+In this function the corresponding `task::PipelineFactory` can be retrieved with

 ```c
 boost::intrusive_ptr<task::PipelineFactory> const& pipeline_factory = m_pipeline_factories[pipeline_handle.m_pipeline_factory_index];